MicrosoftDocs/cpp-docs/docs/cpp/examples-of-lambda-expressions.md

 ### Example 2

 The Microsoft C++ compiler binds a lambda expression to its captured variables when the expression is declared instead of when the expression is called.
 The following example shows a lambda expression that captures the local variable `i` by value and the local variable `j` by reference.
-Because the lambda expression captures `i` by value, the reassignment of `i` later in the program does not affect the result of the expression.
+Because the lambda expression captures `i` by value, the reassignment of `i` later in the program doesn't affect the result of the expression.
 However, because the lambda expression captures `j` by reference, the reassignment of `j` does affect the result of the expression.

 ```cpp
 // declaring_lambda_expressions2.cpp